cortexproject/cortex/docs/blocks-storage/store-gateway.md

 The **`default`** sharding strategy spreads the blocks of each tenant across all store-gateway instances.
 It's the easiest form of sharding supported, but doesn't provide any workload isolation between different tenants.

 The **`shuffle-sharding`** strategy spreads the blocks of a tenant across a subset of store-gateway instances.
-This way, the number of store-gateway instances loading blocks of a single tenant is limited and the blast radius of any issue that could be introduced by the ternant's workload is limited to its shard instances.
+This way, the number of store-gateway instances loading blocks of a single tenant is limited and the blast radius of any issue that could be introduced by the tenant's workload is limited to its shard instances.

 The shuffle sharding strategy can be enabled via `-experimental.store-gateway.sharding-strategy=shuffle-sharding` and requires the `-experimental.store-gateway.tenant-shard-size` flag (or their respective YAML config options) to be set to the default shard size, which is the default number of store-gateway instances each tenant should be sharded to.
 The shard size can then be overridden on a per-tenant basis setting the `store_gateway_tenant_shard_size` in the limits overrides.